Scatter plot

 Axis bounds

-Default minimum and maximum axis bounds are set based on the range of data values represented on the axis.
-These values can be customized by typing a new desired axis bound value.
+Default minimum and maximum axis bounds are based on the range of data values represented on the axis.
+These values can be customized by providing a new axis bound value.
 Clicking the reset button reverts the axis bound to the default value.

 Log axis